tedneward/Azgaarnoth/Races/Tiefling.md

 * **Ability Score Increase**.
 Your Strength score increases by 1.

 * **Legacy of Avernus**.
 You know the Thaumaturgy cantrip.
 Once you reach 3rd level, you can cast the Searing Smite spell once as a 2nd-level spell.
 Once you reach 5th level, you can also cast the Branding Smite spell once as a 3rd-level spell.
 You must finish a long rest to cast these spells again with this trait.
 Charisma is your spellcasting ability for these spells.

+# Tiefling Racial Feat

+## Barbed Hide
+*Prerequisite: The ability to cast at least one spell*

+You have learned techniques to enhance your attacks with certain kinds of spells, gaining the following benefits:

+* When you cast a spell that requires you to make an attack roll, the spell's range is doubled.
+* Your ranged spell attacks ignore half cover and three-quarters cover.
+* You learn one cantrip that requires an attack roll.
+Choose the cantrip from the bard, cleric, druid, sorcerer, warlock, or wizard spell list.
+Your spellcasting ability for this cantrip depends on the spell list you chose from: Charisma for bard, sorcerer, and warlock; Wisdom for cleric or druid; or Intelligence for wizard.

+## Flames Of Phlegethos
+*Prerequisite: Tiefling*

+You learn to call on hellfire to serve your commands.
+You gain the following benefits:

+* Increase your Intelligence or Charisma score by 1, to a maximum of 20.

+* When you roll fire damage for a spell you cast, you can reroll any roll of 1 on the fire damage dice, but you must use the new roll, even if it is another 1.

+* Whenever you cast a spell that deals fire damage, you can cause flames to wreathe you until the end of your next turn.
+The flames don’t harm you or your possessions, and they shed bright light out to 30 feet and dim light for an additional 30 feet.
+While the flames are present, any creature within 5 feet of you that hits you with a melee attack takes 1d4 fire damage.

+## Infernal Constitution
+*Prerequisite: Tiefling*

+Fiendish blood runs strong in you, unlocking a resilience akin to that possessed by some fiends.
+You gain the following benefits:

+* Increase your Constitution score by 1, up to a maximum of 20.

+* You have resistance to cold damage and poison damage.

+* You have advantage on saving throws against being poisoned.